ogumennyi/chess-skeleton-ogumennyi/Readme.md

 - The Rook
 - The Pawn

 The initial version of the application just shows you an empty board.
-Modify it so that it shows all the chess pieces in their correct starting positions.
-The positions of the pieces should be:
+The positions of the pieces at the beginning of the game should be:

     - White Pieces:
         - A1  Rook